britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Zone Message Section body {#cbor-zone}

 A Zone body is a map.
-Zones MUST contain the content (0), signatures (2), subject-zone (4), and context (6) keys.
+Zones MUST contain the content (23), signatures (0), subject-zone (4), and context (6) keys.

-The value of the content (0) key is an array of Shard bodies as defined in {#cbor-shard} and/or Assertion bodies as defined in {#cbor-assertion}.
+The value of the content (23) key is an array of Shard bodies as defined in {#cbor-shard} and/or Assertion bodies as defined in {#cbor-assertion}.

 The value of the subject-zone (4) key is a UTF-8 encoded string